 The Old Tibet road is the single road axis leading to Puh from Shimla in Himachal Pradesh.
 This Axis is prone to major disruptions during monsoons and closes in part during the winters.
-Similarly the roads leading to Harsil, Joshimath, and Tawaghat are no better and no closer to the LAC.
+Similarly, the roads leading to Harsil, Joshimath, and Tawaghat are no better and no closer to the LAC.
 The Uttarakhand floods of June 2013 are a stark reminder of the state of road connectivity and susceptibility to weather.
-Sikkim too remains connected from Siliguri with a single road axis prone to disruptions during monsoons and winters.
-The 319 km road from Tezpur to Tawang remains in poor state, and takes over 10 to 12 hours.
-In the middle sector own roads are 30 to 70 kms from the LAC vis-a-vis 5 kms of China, whereas in Sikkim and Tawang sectors own roads are 10-15 kms wherein China has last mile connectivity to the passes.
-In the Areas of East Arunachal Pradesh the state of roads on own side is dismal with the LAC being 20-70 kms from the Road Head whereas Chinese roads are mostly up to the LAC and in a few place about 20 kms away.
-To summarise Road Heads in India are 05 to 50 kms from the LAC whereas China has constructed roads right up to its perception of the LAC in most areas.
-With an anticipated increase in the frequency and intensity of transgressions by China, it is an imperative that requisite infrastructure be developed in the fastest possible time frame.
+Sikkim, too, remains connected from Siliguri with a single road axis prone to disruptions during monsoons and winters.
+The 319 km road from Tezpur to Tawang remains in a poor state and takes over 10 to 12 hours.

+In the middle sector, Indian roads are 30 to 70 km from the LAC vis-a-vis five km of China, whereas in Sikkim and Tawang sectors Indian roads are 10-15 km wherein China has last mile connectivity to the passes.
+In the areas of east Arunachal Pradesh, the state of roads on our side is dismal with the LAC being 20-70 km from the road-head whereas Chinese roads are mostly up to the LAC and in a few places about 20 km away.
+To summarise, road-heads in India are five to 50 km from the LAC whereas China has constructed roads right up to its perception of the LAC in most areas.
+With an anticipated increase in the frequency and intensity of transgressions by China, it is an imperative that requisite infrastructure be developed in the fastest possible time-frame.

-There is a need to analyse and review the structure, organisation and effectiveness of The BRO.
-There is no doubt that the BRO has done an exceedingly excellent work under the most challenging and difficult of situations in construction and maintenance of roads and other Infrastructure along our vast and mostly troubled borders.
+There is a need to analyse and review the structure, organisation and effectiveness of the BRO.
+There is no doubt that the BRO has done an exceedingly excellent work under the most challenging and difficult situations in construction and maintenance of roads and other infrastructure along our vast and mostly troubled borders.
 The key question is whether the BRO is optimally configured to meet the growing demands of the armed forces and the aspirations of the people residing in the border areas.